erikhazzard/realtime-chat-benchmarks/mqtt/README.md

    ```

 ### Setup 2: 1 Server, x rooms / 6 people
-This setup tests the time it takes to send one message to x rooms, where each
-rooms is filled with a maximum number of 6 people.
+This setup tests the time it takes to send one message to x clients, where clients are distrubuted in rooms a 6 people.

 The **client-profiling.js** node.js script, creates these rooms and clients within the rooms
 and sends after the initialization phase one message to each memeber of the room.